JXing-Lab/NJLAGS_SV/README.md

 # Figures and Tables

-This directory contains two folders with the scripts used to generate the figures and tables for this project.
+This directory contains three folders with the scripts used to generate the figures and tables for this project.
+Two of them contain the scripts for the CNV and gSV pipeline figures/tables respectively, while the third contains the scripts for generating the protein-protein interaction network used in Figure 5.

 ### CNV figures and tables